schmcklr/skill_extractor/README.md

   2. Dynamic LDA Topic Modeling

 ## Getting Started
 - Please open the notebook in Google Colab and execute the cells sequentially.
 Start with Part 1, followed by Part 2 & Part 3.
-Each part will generate an Excel document that serves as the input for the subsequent part, allowing for a smooth transition and continuity of the analysis.
+Each part, with the exception of Part 3, will generate an Excel document that serves as input for the subsequent part, ensuring a seamless transition and maintaining continuity in the analysis.